 Hemlock Woolly Adelgid

-Hemlock Woolly Adelgid has now been found in 15 eastern and southeastern counties.
-Click on the link above to see the most infestation map.
-Additional surveys have begun in the northeastern part of the state.
+Hemlock Woolly Adelgid (HWA) has now been found in 30 eastern and southeastern counties - see map below.
+Click on the link above for more information about HWA.